 - Some models, like the Ortur Laser Master 2 Pro, have built-in air-assist ports.

-- Others, like the Sculpfun S30 Pro, offer intelligent air assist that activates automatically.
+- Others offer intelligent air assist that activates automatically.

 Assembly and Ease of Use